-Enjoyment: Each participant, from infant to toddler to parent, enjoys him- or herself and learns many new and exciting skills in these classes
+Enjoyment: All participants, from infant to toddler to parent, enjoy themselves and learn many new and exciting skills in these classes

 Stability: There is a set order of activities: young children feel safe in knowing what comes next, which helps develop patience and the discipline to wait

 Literacy: in each class there is a storybook read, which promotes early interest in reading and literacy

 Enjoyment in Repetition: Each child has a turn with the drum or other instrument, and the students enjoy watching their peers and waiting for their turn!
 Parents enjoy watching the development of all children in the class.